bhadreshpsavani/Breast-Cancer-Prediction-AzureML/README.md

 ## Hyperparameter Tuning
 If we look at AutoML Run LightGBM and SGD which Gradient Boosted Models seems to be performing well.
 But they are Not available in SKlearn Library.
 SKlearn provides `GradientBoostingClassifier` which is based on similiar approach of Gradient Boosting.
 For simplicity i used sklearn based `GradientBoostingClassifier`.

+The code for finetuning the model is available in `train.py` file.
+We simply use this code in every run and pass different set of Hyperparameter in the Python file.

 Amoung various parameters of `GradientBoostingClassifier` below three parameters seems to be effective performance based on sklearn documentation
 * **n_estimators** : The number of boosting stages to perform.
 Gradient boosting is fairly robust to over-fitting so a large number usually results in better performance.
 The selected range is `(1,10,20,50,100,200,500)`
 * **max_depth** : The maximum depth of the individual regression estimators.
 The maximum depth limits the number of nodes in the tree.
 Tune this parameter for best performance.
 The selected range is `(1, 5, 10, 20, 30, 50, 100)`
 * **learning_rate** : Learning rate shrinks the contribution of each tree.
 The selected range of parameters is `(1, 0.1, 0.01, 0.001)`

 ### Results
 Below images shows image of run widget and best performing model run.

+Which is shown in below image after deployement.
 ![HyperDrive_run](Resources/Images/HyperDrive_Run.PNG)
 ![HyperDrive_Best_Model](Resources/Images/HyperDrive_Best_Model.PNG)